Academic Resource Guide - What to Expect

 - Less time in class and more independent study.
 Expect to do most of your learning on your own.
 For every hour in class, you should plan to spend two hours out of class reading, studying and completing assignments.

 According to the 2011 Higher Education Research Institute Study, almost 71 percent of students believe their academic ability is at least above average.
 The same study found that almost 61 percent of first-year college students spend less than six hours per week doing homework in 12th grade.
 Academics in college are more difficult than in high school and to succeed at Kent State, you will need to spend more time on your school work to achieve the same grades that you earned in high school.
-The consequences for low grades are high, but knowing what to expect can lead to greater success.
-Now that you know what to expect, be sure to read the pages that follow, which offer several tips for academic success.
+The consequences for low grades are high, but knowing what to expect can lead to far greater success.